 Heart-healthy oils should be in everyone's pantry.
 They're essential for healthy cooking, baking, and making dressings and marinades.
 Store them in a dark, cool place to keep them fresh longer.

 - Extra virgin olive oil (I love Costco's olive oil)

 - Avocado oil

-A few other pantry items I keep on hand to make my life in the kitchen easier.
+These are a few other pantry items I keep on hand to make my life in the kitchen easier and tastier.